rschristopher/ischristtrue.com/src/ancient-views/iconoclasm.md

 Conflating icons with idols is dangerous and heretical (see *anathemas* below).

 This categorical distinction of idols and icons is not only obvious but it is also inevitable and inescapable.
-We simply cannot rid ourselves of iconographic symbolism and still worship a transcendent God (we are ourselves icons of that transcendent God); for you would be unable to express or act out your worship.
-Any attempt to glorify God necessitates symbolism (in image or action or word), because in our created nature we cannot directly touch the transcendent.
+We cannot rid ourselves of iconographic symbolism and still worship a transcendent God (we are ourselves icons of that transcendent God).
+Any attempt to glorify God necessitates symbolism (in image or action or word).
 Iconographic symbolism *will happen* no matter how much you suppress or destroy images.
 *Icons are necessary and inevitable.*

-To explain this in metaphysical language: the finite cannot touch the infinite, the created cannot touch the uncreated -- *a mediator is required* -- the uncreated infinite must descend down into the created finite and express itself through created forms, that is, icons (of which Christ is the alpha and omega).
+To explain this in metaphysical language: the finite cannot touch the infinite, the created cannot touch the uncreated -- *a mediator is required* -- the uncreated infinite must descend down into the created finite and express itself through created forms, that is, icons (of which Christ is the alpha and the omega).